-15 The HCPIVS realizes that employer required vaccination of HCP against influenza is the subject of fervent discussion, both for the concept and against it.
-Such requirements have 16 been shown to be effective methods of achieving high coverage but may face ethical, cultural 17 or collective bargaining issues.
-For those HCE who cannot achieve the Healthy People 18 19 annual goal of 90% influenza immunization of HCP through implementing a comprehensive 20 influenza prevention program, managing influenza vaccination programs, or measuring and reporting HCP influenza vaccination coverage, employer-required vaccination then becomes 21 the next option for increasing influenza immunization rates of their HCP.
-HCPIVS working 22 group members considered a variety of factors when evaluating the merits of employer 23 24 requirements, including target vaccination rates, vaccine efficacy, whether herd immunity 25 might reasonably be expected to decrease disease rates, vaccine policy options, such as exemptions and consequence for non-compliance.
-These discussions resulted in members 26 expressing a range of support and viewpoints regarding "employer requirement".
-It should 27 be noted that a majority of the subgroup supported HCE or facility required influenza 28 vaccination programs.
-However, the HCPIVS does not stipulate the scope and contents of 29 such requirements; it must be a decision made by the HCE based on the concerns and needs 30 of HCP, patients, and the public.
-31
+The NVAC realizes that employer-required vaccination of HCP against influenza is the subject of fervent discussion, both for the concept and against it.
+Such requirements have been shown to be effective methods of achieving high coverage but may face ethical, cultural or collective bargaining issues.
+For those HCE who cannot achieve the Healthy People 2020 annual goals for influenza immunization of HCP through implementing a comprehensive influenza prevention program, managing influenza vaccination programs, or measuring and reporting HCP influenza vaccination coverage, employer-required vaccination then becomes the next option for increasing influenza immunization rates of their HCP.
+The NVAC considered a variety of factors when evaluating the merits of employer requirements, including target vaccination rates, vaccine efficacy, whether herd immunity might reasonably be expected to decrease disease rates, and vaccine policy options, such as exemptions and consequence for non-compliance.
+The NVAC does not stipulate the scope and content of employer requirement policies; these must be a decision made by the HCE based on the concerns and needs of HCP, patients, and the public.

-The HCPIVS believes that, at present, HCE or facility requirements for influenza vaccination are the most effective mechanism to rapidly reach and maintain the Healthy People 2020 goal of 90% coverage.
-Factors to consider when implementing such a policy include the vulnerability of the patient population cared for, what will be considered acceptable reasons for exemption from influenza vaccination, applicable bargaining agreements, and consequences of non-compliance with the policy.
-It is critical that patients know that

-- everything possible is being done to protect them from health care associated infection from influenza while in an inpatient, outpatient, or home situation. - 3
+NVAC believes that, at present, HCE or facility requirements for influenza vaccination are the most effective mechanism to rapidly reach and maintain the Healthy People 2020 goal.
+Factors to consider when implementing such a policy include the vulnerability of the patient population cared for, what will be considered acceptable reasons for exemption from influenza vaccination, applicable bargaining agreements, and consequences of noncompliance with the policy.
+It is critical that patients know that everything possible is being done to protect them from health care-associated influenza infection while in an inpatient, outpatient, or home situation.

-4 Some HCE may benefit from the implementation of such a requirement prior to, in

-5 conjunction with, or following implementation of Recommendations 1, 2 and 3.
-HCE or

-6 facility requirement policies should define affected workers and affected employer, outline

-7 the affected worker and employer obligations, and incorporate an exemption policy.
-The

-8 HCPIVS notes that employer requirements need strong leadership, messaging and

-9 partnership with all HCP, and a consistent focus on the goals of protecting patients and HCP

-- 10 consistent with the ethics of the health care profession. - 11

-12 Recommendation

-13 For those HCE and facilities that have implemented Recommendations 1, 2 and 3 above

-14 and cannot achieve and maintain the Healthy People 2020 goal of 90% influenza

-15 vaccination coverage of HCP, the HCPIVS recommends that such HCE and facilities

-16 strongly consider a policy of employer requirement for influenza immunization.

-17 HCPIVS also recommends that the ASH assure that this recommendation is

-18 implemented in HHS facilities and services (including, the Public Health Service, HHS

-- 19 staff and Federally Qualified Health Centers) and strongly urge all HCE and facilities - 20 to do the same.21
+NVAC recognizes that prior to the development of these recommendations, many HCE have already implemented employer requirements in conjunction with, or following the implementation of, Recommendations 1, 2 and 3.
+This approach is consistent with NVAC recommendations.
+NVAC recognizes that local resources, patient safety needs, available expertise, labor concerns, and target vaccination goals must be taken into consideration when developing such policies.
+HCE or facility requirement policies should define affected workers and the affected employer, outline affected worker and employer obligations, and incorporate an exemption policy.
+NVAC notes that employer requirements need strong leadership, messaging and partnership with all HCP, and a consistent focus on the goals of protecting patients and HCP consistent with the ethics of the health care profession.

+For those HCE and facilities that have implemented Recommendations 1, 2 and 3 above and still have not consistently achieved the Healthy People 2020 goal for influenza vaccination coverage of HCP in an efficient and timely manner, NVAC recommends that HCE strongly consider an employer requirement for influenza immunization.
+In addition to medical exemptions, HCE may consider other exemptions in their requirement policies.
+NVAC also recommends that the ASH assure that this recommendation is implemented in HHS facilities and services (including the Public Health Service, HHS staff who are HCP and Federally Qualified Health Centers) and urge all other HCE and facilities to do the same.

-22 5.
-Supporting Influenza Vaccine Development
+5. Supporting Influenza Vaccine Development